MN State Memorial

 Memorial History

-memorialThe Minnesota Law Enforcement Memorial Association was formed in 1974 by Jim Crawford, then Chief of Police in Golden Valley, MN.
+The Minnesota Law Enforcement Memorial Association (LEMA) was formed in 1974 by Jim Crawford, then Chief of Police in Golden Valley, MN.
 LEMA was founded with the sole purpose of building a memorial to Minnesota peace officers who had died in the line of duty.
 This memorial was designed and the fundraising began.
 In 1977, the beautiful granite memorial was erected in the main concourse of the Minneapolis-St. Paul International Airport.
-The memorial remained on display there until it was moved to its new home in the centerpiece of the Peace Officer’s Memorial on the capitol grounds in St. Paul.
+The memorial remained on display there until it was moved in May of 1995 to the capitol grounds in St. Paul as the centerpiece of the Peace Officer’s Memorial.

 Thin Blue Line